 Alf Matheson was buried at St. Margaret’s Cemetery, Bodelwyddan.

 Alf is also commemorated on the Canadian Virtual War Memorial.

-Alf’s younger brother Olav was also drafted into the Canadian Army on 14th February 1918 in Vancouver, his regimental number was 2021571 and he survived the war, The 1921 Census for Canada on Ancestry.co.uk shows that Olav was living with his brother Mathias and his wife Anna at 2545 Victor Street, Victoria, British Columbia which was the name and address of his next of kin on his Attestation papers.
+Alf’s younger brother Olav was also drafted into the Canadian Army on 14th February 1918 in Vancouver, his regimental number was 2021571, he survived the war.
+The 1921 Census for Canada on Ancestry.co.uk shows that Olav was living with his brother Mathias and his wife Anna at 2545 Victor Street, Victoria, British Columbia which was the name and address of his next of kin on his Attestation papers.